Henry Pottier

-An adherent to the Athens Charter, he is perhaps best known to the general public as the chief architect of the Front de Seine, a major 1970s redevelopment in the 15th arrondissement of Paris, and several entertainment facilities in the Principality of Monaco, for whose government he was a consulting architect.
+He is perhaps best known to the general public as the chief architect of the Front de Seine, a major 1970s redevelopment in the 15th arrondissement of Paris, and several entertainment facilities in the Principality of Monaco, for whose government he was a consulting architect.
 He designed many public buildings, first in his native Eure, then in the Paris region during the 1960s and 1970s.

+An adherent to the Athens Charter, and one of the more prolific representatives of post-World War II functionalism, Pottier had the unfortunate experience of seeing his work in Clamart publicly singled out by French president Georges Pompidou in 1972, as an example of the style's loss of relevance.